-The university has a key role to play in reducing carbon (greenhouse gas) emissions not only through the management of its estate and operations but also through the engagement and education of its students and staff.
+The university takes a comprehensive approach to measuring and reporting its carbon (greenhouse gas) emissions and works to reduce emissions not only through the management of its estate and operations but also through the engagement and education of its students and staff.
 The university has produced a carbon management plan which sets out how DMU plans to reduce its carbon emissions.
 A copy of the Carbon Management Plan can be downloaded here.

 The university has set itself demanding targets for reducing its carbon emissions.
 These targets include carbon emissions from energy use and DMU owned vehicles (known as scope 1 and 2 emissions), and emissions from waste, water, business travel, staff and student commute, international student travel, UK based student travel, and procurement (which are collectively known as scope 3 emissions).

-DMU is using 2005/06 as the baseline year for calculating emissions reductions due to the availability of data for that period.
+DMU has been using 2005/06 as the baseline year for calculating emissions reductions due to the availability of data for that period.
 In 2005/06 the university had emissions of:-

 - scope 1 and 2 emissions of 13,217 tCO2e (tonnes of carbon equivalent)